 Custom Category, Page and Post Templates for WordPress

 Quick overview of custom templates for WordPress Categories, Pages and Posts.
-You may already be familiar with Category and Page templates but custom Posts templates are just as easy.
+You may already be familiar with Category and Page templates but custom Post templates are just as easy.

 DISCLAIMER: Before making any edits to original files make sure to have backups in case something goes terribly wrong…not that it should but you can never be too safe!